-Having knowledge of these orders helps you avoid unwanted losses in stock trading.
+The different stock order types under which you can place your buy order or sell order are the limit order, market order and stop order.
+Having knowledge of these orders helps you avoid unwanted losses while you trade equities.
 Moreover, they also help you in trade management when you have entered a trade.

 A market order is a type of order placed to buy or sell stocks at the current market price available for any stock.
 This is useful when you just want to enter or exit the market quickly at whatever available price to you.